 TGax Editor: Insert the following sentence at D4.1 P190L35.

-The RU Index Bitmask subfield contains a bitmask that indicates whether PPE threshold values are present for each of four RU allocation sizes according to their RU allocation index values (see Table 9-321e (RU allocation index)).
-For example, if B3 is set to 1, PPE threshold values are present for the RU allocation corresponding to RU allocation index 0 and if B3 is set to 0, PPE threshold values are not present for the RU allocation corresponding to RU allocation index being 0.
+The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPET16 and PPET8 values for the four possible RU sizes indicated in Table 9-321e.
+The PPET16 and PPET8 values for RU allocation index k is present in the PPE Thresholds Info field only if the k-th bit of the RU Index Bitmask subfield ((3+k)-th bit of the PPE Thresholds field) is set to 1.
+For example, if B0 of the RU Index Bitmask subfield (B3 of of the PPE Thresholds field) is set to 1, PPET16 and PPET8 values are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
+If B0 of the RU Index Bitmask subfield is set to 0, PPET16 and PPET8 values are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0.

 [End of File]